anderson-aristotle/ruby_vs_js_challenge/README.md

 ## Bonus

-Complete the previous exercises in Python.
-You will have to do this on your own, outside of CodeWars, since these kata have not been translated.

-Complete the following exercises in Ruby, JavaScript, and Python:
+Complete the following exercises in Ruby and JavaScript:

 - [True for Just One?](https://www.codewars.com/kata/enumerable-magic-number-5-true-for-just-one)
 - [True for All?](https://www.codewars.com/kata/enumerable-magic-number-1-true-for-all)